elclandestin0/mongodb-notes/README.md

 - Start a mongo server with SSL arguments: `mongod --tlsMode requireTLS --tlsCertKeyFile C:\Program Files\OpenSSL-Win64\bin\mongod.pem`
 - Start a new shell instance and connect to the mongo server: `mongo --ssl --sslCAFile mongodb.pem --host localhost`

+## Indexes
+Index Scan (IXSCAN) typically beats the Collection Scan (COLLSCAN). # of keys in index examined should be as close as possible to # of documents examined.
+Simultaneously, # of documents examined should be as close as possible to # of documents returned.
-## Creating Indexes
+### Creating Indexes
 Indexes are use to traverse a large data set more efficiently.
 As the documents in your collection(s) grow, it is wise to use an index to traverse the data-set quicker.
 However, there is a performance cost of inserting your documents when using an index (once in the collection and one or more times for multiple indices).
+To add an index, follow this command: `db.<collection-name>.createIndex({<attribute-name>: <one-or-negative-one>})`.
+An example would be: `db.contacts.createIndex({"dateOfBirth.age": 1})`.
+This translates to: create an index on the contacts collection for the attribute `age` on the embedded document `dateOfBirth` for an ascending order of indices.

+After you add the index, it is wise to test the query time before or after.
+To do this: run the following command `db.contacts.explain("executionStats").find({"dateOfBirth.age": {$gt: 60}})`.
+Which translates to: give me the stats on finding the `age` greater than 60 of every document in this `contacts` collecton.

+### Getting Indexes
+`db.<collection-name>.getIndexes()` returns all the indexes in a collection

+### Partial Indexes
+An example of partial indexing is to create an index that only allows unique e-mails, but allows null values for e-mails (some users don't want to sign up with their e-mails.. but for the ones that do they need to have unique e-mails).
+`db.contacts.createIndex({email: 1}, {unqiue: true, partialFilterExpression: {email: {$exists: true}})`.

+#### Time To Live
+`db.sessions.createIndex({createdAt: 1}, {expireAfterSeconds: 10})`
+This will create an Index that only works on an attribute of type `Date`.
+It's good for clearing session data, cart, showing a photo for 24 hours .. etc.

+### Text Index
+- `db.products.createIndex({description: "text"})`: this command stores all the keywords found in the `description` attribute.
+You can only have ONE text index per collection.
+You can, however, chain multiple fields together in a text index: `db.products.createIndex({title: "text", description: "text"})`

+- To find the text index, simply run the command: `db.products.find({$text: {$search: "fantastic"}})`.
+You can also exclude words by adding a `-` infront of the word you want to exclude: `db.products.find({$text: {$search: "fantastic -book"}})`.

+- You can specify the language when creating a text index by adding this document `{default_language: "english"}` in the second argument of `createIndex()`.

+- Adding weights when creating a text index can be very powerful, especially when you are adding multiple attributes to one text index.
+This tells MongoDB which attribute has more priority: `db.products.createIndex({title: "text", description: "text"}, {weights:{title: 5, description: 10}})`.

+- You can find the score of confidence by mongoDB when querying for a text by running the following command: `db.products.find({$text: {$search: "fantastic"}}, {score: {$meta: "textScore"}}).pretty()`.

+- As your collections get bigger with many documents, it's wise to create indexes in the background.
+This will stop your collection from locking down due to the slow process and still allow your application (or shell) to continue running.
+To do this, add this command: `{background: true}` in the command: `db.ratings.createIndex({age: 1}, {background: true})`.

+### Compounding Index
+You can add 2 different keys when creating an index.
+This will create a compounded index.
+For example: `db.contacts.createIndex({"dob.age": 1, gender: 1})`, this will create and store values in the index with age and gender in ascending order.
+30 male, 30 male, 30 female, 31 male, and so on.
+Now when you run a query of either `dob.age` (without `gender`) it will use the same compound index for `dob.age`& `gender`.
+However, running a query on `gender` alone won't work as it can't look into the second value of a compounded indice alone.

 # Schema Validation
 Check `validation.js` for in-depth information regarding basic schema validation.